Julie Dash: Television

-Museum Installations
+Museum installations

-Dash recently designed two rooms for the Metropolitan Museum of Art and VOGUE, In American: An Anthology of Fashion, featured at the NYC Met Gala 2022.
+Dash designed two rooms for the Metropolitan Museum of Art and VOGUE, In American: An Anthology of Fashion, featured at the NYC Met Gala 2022.
 Her room titles were Renaissance Revival Room and Greek Revival Parlor.
-Within the Renaissance Revival Room, Dash chose to highlight Anne Lowe’s contribution to American fashion.
+Within the Renaissance Revival Room, Dash chose to highlight Anne Lowe's contribution to American fashion.
 Lowe was an extremely talented and exclusive gown designer in the 1940s.
-Due to the open and instutionalized racism in America during this time, Anne never got recognition for her outstanding work.
-Dash took this opportunity to educate the world on Lowe’s impact upon fashion with this exhibit.
-Her other room, the Greek Revival Room, Dash highlight Ertha Kitt as Helen of Troy in Orson Well’s Time Runs (1950).
-The MET Museum describes the impact of the room as, “a narrative blend of reimagined storytelling, archival film images, and a dramatic evocation of historical moments, we dive headfirst into a strange and intimate conversation with the fashions of Madame Eta Hentz, the mythological Muses, and Ms. Eartha Kitt.
-Eartha Kitt is Helen of Troy, arriving from Sparta and taking the city of Troy by storm”.
+Due to the open and institutionalized racism in America during this time, Lowe never got recognition for her outstanding work.
+Dash took this opportunity to educate the world on Lowe's impact upon fashion with this exhibit.
+Her other room, the Greek Revival Parlor, Dash highlighted Eartha Kitt as Helen of Troy in Orson Well's Time Runs (1950).
+The MET Museum describes the impact of the room as, "a narrative blend of reimagined storytelling, archival film images, and a dramatic evocation of historical moments, we dive headfirst into a strange and intimate conversation with the fashions of Madame Eta Hentz, the mythological Muses, and Ms. Eartha Kitt.
+Eartha Kitt is Helen of Troy, arriving from Sparta and taking the city of Troy by storm."

-Dash’s other most recent museum installations include Standing at The Scratch Line, at the Philadelphia Museum of African American History, Philadelphia Museum of Art, and Shine a Light, a large-scale video mapping projection for the Charles H. Wright Museum in Detroit.
+Dash's other most recent museum installations include Standing at The Scratch Line, at the Philadelphia Museum of African American History, Philadelphia Museum of Art, and Shine a Light, a large-scale video mapping projection for the Charles H. Wright Museum in Detroit.